 3. Face Cleansers and Moisturizers

-4. Bamboo Toothbrushes
+4. Plant-Based Toothbrushes

 5. Toothpaste Tabs

 Toothpaste tubes suck.
 Especially the travel-sized ones.
 Before discovering toothpaste tabs, I was initially going to recommend Tom’s Toothpaste as a good all-natural, sustainable option.
 And it still is!
 Their packaging is at least recyclable, and unlike many other popular toothpaste brands, they use all-natural ingredients.
 But, toothpaste tabs are an even more sustainable option.
 And a much easier travel option!
 With toothpaste tabs, you won’t have to worry about running out of toothpaste and having to find more.
-Check out Bite Toothpaste Bits that come in a glass container!
+Check out Bite Toothpaste Bits that come in a refillable glass container!
 (If you’re worried about the glass for traveling, transfer them into any other container you have at home).

-6. Natural Deodorant
+6. Solid or Natural Deodorant

 Ah, deodorants.
-They’re just one of those things.
+They’re just one of those tricky things.
 Between the packaging and some potentially harmful ingredients, it can be hard to find an all-natural option with earth-friendly packaging.
 Here is where Ethique comes in for the win again!

 Ethique has a deodorant bar that comes in three different varieties: